Property Taxes During Property Purchase

 For long-term rentals, you will need to draw up a standard lease agreement and do not need to obtain an AL license.

 Capital gains are the profit you make from selling a property.
-Whenever you sell Portuguese property, any capital gain you earn from the sale may be subject to tax.
+Any capital gain you earn from the sale may be subject to tax whenever you sell Portuguese property.

-In your tax return, you have to disclose the year the house was purchased and how much you bought it for.
-The Capital Gains Tax rate varies depending on the duration of ownership, with gains from properties held for more than ten years being taxed at a lower rate than those held for a shorter period.
+In your tax return, you must disclose the year the house was purchased and how much you paid for it.
+The CGT rate varies depending on the duration of ownership, with capital gains from properties held for more than ten years being taxed at a lower rate than those held for a shorter period.

 Exceptions to Capital Gains Tax in Portugal

-You may also be exempt from tax if you invest the total selling price of your property into a new home in Portugal.
+You may also be exempt from Capital Gains Tax if you invest the total selling price of your property into a new home in Portugal.
 The house you sell must be your permanent residence and correspond with your tax address.
 You must also buy a house within 36 months.

 After purchasing your new home, the tax authorities will calculate the profit you made from your sale and confirm that you used this amount to buy the new property.
 Documenting the new home as your permanent residence within 12 months after the reinvestment is also essential.